oceanprotocol/docs/content/concepts/did-ddo.md

 Sometimes, the asset may need some input before downloading a dataset or running an algorithm.
 Examples:

-- Sometimes, the asset needs additional input data before downloading a dataset or running an algorithm.
-The publisher needs to know the sampling interval before the buyer downloads it.
+- The publisher needs to know the sampling interval before the buyer downloads it.
 Suppose the dataset URL is `https://example.com/mydata`.
-The publisher then defines a field called sampling and asks the buyer to enter a value.
+The publisher then defines a field called `sampling` and asks the buyer to enter a value.
 This parameter is added to the URL of the published dataset as query parameters: `https://example.com/mydata?sampling=10`.

 - An algorithm that needs to know how many iterations it should perform.
 In this case, the algorithm publisher defines a field called `iterations`.
 The buyer needs to enter a value for the `iterations` parameter.
 Later, this value is stored in a specific location in the Computer-to-Data pod for the algorithm to read and use it.